Green Cards For Family Members

 Except for spouses, children and parents of U.S. citizens who are deemed “immediate relatives”, all other categories of relatives are subject to a numerically-limited preference system.

-This page is divided into the following topics:
+Green Cards for Family Members is divided into the following topics:

 - Green Cards Through Marriage